 Also, the plug-in comes with a PDF file explaining all of its features, including how to navigate each part of the interface as effectively as possible.
 For that reason, I won’t be going through it all here.

 It’s worth giving it a once-over, just to ensure you’re not missing anything.
+Even though this is a great plugin to use, FabFilter’s Mastering Suite from Plugin Boutique is going to serve you much better.

 6) Audio Damage Inc’s Fuzz Plus 3